counterfactual/monorepo/packages/playground-server/README.md

 The database gets auto-configured with the right schema if the appopriate table doesn't exist.

+- (Optional) By default the local in-mem Firebase instance is volatile which means that all open channels will have to be re-created after `playground-server` restart.
+In order to enable persistency set the the environment variable `PLAYGROUND_PERSISTENCE_ENABLED=true`

 Once the database is up and running, the Playground server can be started by executing:

 ```shell